 Asus ROG G14: Build design

 Asus G14 comes with an AMD Ryzen 4900HS and an Nvidia RTX 2060 Max-Q into a 14-inch chassis with a weight of just 1.7 kg.
-The G14 laptop is also managed to fit in 16GB of RAM and a 1TB M.2 NVMe PCIe 3.0 SSD.
+The G14 laptop also fits in 16GB of RAM and a 1TB M.2 NVMe PCIe 3.0 SSD.
 The G14 laptop is the smallest ever laptop Asus has ever manufactured also; they include a high-powered CPU and discrete GPU.
 One of the G14’s s blemishes, I could say, is its ErgoLift hinge as it throws hot air on display through its vents.
-It may be okay for typing articles, but you might face an issue with this when it comes to playing games for hours.
+It may be okay for typing articles, but you might face an issue with this when playing games for hours.

 The G14 laptop’s 14-inch display is powered by an H-series processor and a discrete GPU.
 One of the coolest designs on G14 is that it is included with an AniMe matrix front plate.
 Using this feature was so fun that you even forget to work during the initial phase of purchasing.
 Though it is not very useful, it is unique, and I loved this design.